TIROS N

 📖 About This Object

 TIROS N is an active satellite operated by United States, launched on 1978-10-13 from Vandenberg SFB, California.
 With over 48 years in orbit, it has far exceeded many satellites’ design lifetimes.
-It orbits in Low Earth Orbit (LEO) at altitudes between 820 km and 836 km with an inclination of 98.5°.
-It travels at approximately 26,788 km/h (7.44 km/s), completing one full orbit every 101 minutes — that’s roughly 14.19 orbits per day.
+It orbits in Low Earth Orbit (LEO) at altitudes between 820 km and 835 km with an inclination of 98.5°.
+It travels at approximately 26,789 km/h (7.44 km/s), completing one full orbit every 101 minutes — that’s roughly 14.19 orbits per day.
 Its near-polar, sun-synchronous orbit means it passes over any given point on Earth at approximately the same local solar time, ideal for consistent Earth observation lighting conditions.
-It is part of the Noaa constellation group.
 At its current altitude, the estimated orbital lifetime before atmospheric re-entry is ~100–500 years.
 Orbital Radar tracks TIROS N in real time using the latest two-line element set (TLE) data, providing live position, altitude, speed and orbital path updated continuously.

 🌍 Orbit Context